LiquidityGate/lqg-ai/documents/whitePaper/OptimizerWhitePaper.md

   tokens, with the same collateral factors as in Compound and triggers the borrow function (Step 4).
-In the background, the protocol first triggers the matching engine, linking one or many suppliers in the Morpho Protocol to the borrowing required.
-Next, Morpho uses the cTokens of the matched suppliers to move their liquidity out of Compound's Pool (Steps 5 and 6) and give it to the borrower (Step 7).
+In the background, the protocol first triggers the matching engine, linking one or many suppliers in the LQG Protocol to the borrowing required.
+Next, LQG uses the cTokens of the matched suppliers to move their liquidity out of Compound's Pool (Steps 5 and 6) and give it to the borrower (Step 7).
 At this point, the position has moved from Pool-To-Peer to